k-yenko/rowan-mcp/ROWAN_MCP_TEST_QUERIES.md

 - What are the molecular orbitals of methanol? ✅

 ### conformational analysis
-- Find the stable conformers of glucose ❌ - stuck on "running"
+- can you test a ❌ - stuck on "running"
 - Generate 5 conformers of butane ✅
 - What are the different shapes ethanol can adopt? ✅